 Description : A full explanation of the invention.
 It will often include background information on the invention, how it is made and its intended uses.

-Design patent : This covers the configuration or shape of an article, or "ornamental features."
+Design patent : This is a US right that covers the configuration or shape of an article, or "ornamental features."
 Solid lines in the drawings are the claimed features of the shape.
 Broken lines in the drawings show what the rest of the object might look like.
+Similar to, but not to be confused with, design rights.

 Designview : Designview is a centralized access point to view the registered design information held by any of the participating National Offices.
 It is used to check already registered designs in the countries of interest.
 The Designview data is based on the registers of WIPO and EUIPO, and is useful to analyse market tendencies and competitor activities.